Research. Again.

 I graduated from RMIT University with a Ph.D. in Engineering in 2021.
 After that, I worked as a Postdoctoral Fellow at RMIT from 2021 to 2022, before joining UNSW from 2023 to 2024.
 Recently, I was awarded the GU (Vice-Chancelor’s) Postdoctoral Fellowship, and I moved to Griffith University in early 2024 to commence my research on advancing flexible sensors with 2D materials.

 Micro electromechanical systems (MEMS) sensors are pivotal for modern electronics, especially in the new era of wearable devices.
-Utilising the unmatched sensitivity and flexibility of 2D materials, my research is developing a new class of ultrasensitive sensors with with extremely low thickness and unprecedented flexibility (2D MEMS).
+Utilising the unmatched sensitivity and flexibility of 2D materials, my research is developing a new class of optomechanical sensors with with extremely low thickness and unprecedented flexibility (2D MEMS).

 Publications